Summer Payment Information

-A billing statement or receipt will NOT be mailed to you.
-View your student account balance after completing registration or making any changes to your schedule.
-You are responsible for confirming your enrollment, verifying your payment has been processed, and checking for any course changes (e.g. change in meeting room).
+Your bill will be viewable through MyUH after you register.
+A tuition bill will NOT be mailed to you.
+Be sure to review your student account after completing registration, making any changes to your schedule or making a payment.
+You are responsible for confirming enrollment, verifying payment has been processed, and checking for any course changes (e.g. change in meeting room).

 Financial Liability Policy

 Enrollment at the University of Hawaiʻi signifies consent to, and acceptance of, all policies and procedures governing enrollment, including financial liability.
 Students who fail to remit payment when due, agree to pay the University of Hawaiʻi all reasonable costs for collection, including collection agency, attorney's, and court fees.

 Your balance due is available on MyUH.
 A billing statement will NOT be mailed to you.

 After you pay and before the first day of class, connect to MyUH and confirm your enrollment in your course(s), verify that your payment has been processed, and check for any course changes.

 - Pay online through MyUH by the following methods:

 - MasterCard, VISA, or any credit card accepted by the Discover Network such as Discover, Diners, and JCB

 - Any debit card accepted by NYCE, PLUS, STAR or ACCEL networks

 - Mail a check with a completed Credit Course Payment Form.
 The student should allow a minimum of 5 working days for mail delivery to ensure the payment is received prior to the payment deadline.
 Be sure to write your UH Number and course reference number (CRN) on the check.
 Write checks payable to University of Hawai‘i.